ionsignal/ionpluginsmc/CONTRIBUTING.md

-git tag -n # show previous tags git checkout <commit_hash_for_the_version_bump> # checkout commit to tag git tag -a v0.0.2-alpha.1 -m "Release version 0.0.2-alpha.1: Social Interaction & Item Transfer"
+git tag -n # show previous tags git checkout <commit_hash_for_the_version_bump> # checkout commit to tag git tag -a v0.0.2-alpha.1 -m "Release version 0.0.2-alpha.1: Social Interaction & Item Transfer" git push origin v0.0.2-alpha.1
 ```

 ## Latest Release Notes

-Title: IonNerrus 0.0.2-alpha.1: Social Interaction & Item Transfer
+Title: IonNerrus 0.0.3-alpha.1: Enhanced Awareness & Following

-This alpha release builds upon the foundational engine by introducing the first set of social and interactive capabilities.
-Agents can now understand and execute requests to transfer items to players or other agents, making them more collaborative participants in the world.
+This alpha release dramatically enhances agent mobility and awareness.
+We've introduced a sophisticated 'follow' behavior that allows agents to dynamically track and move with players and other entities.
+This not only adds a new core capability but also makes existing social interactions feel significantly more natural and intelligent.

 This is an early **alpha** build intended for developers and testers.
 Expect bugs, incomplete features, and rapid changes.

 ## Key Features

-- - **Social Interaction & Item Transfer (`GIVE_ITEM` Goal):** The cornerstone of this update.
+- **Dynamic Following & Tracking (`FOLLOW_PLAYER` Goal):** The core of this update.
+Agents can now be instructed to follow a target using a new goal and the `/nerrus follow` command.
+The underlying `Navigator` uses a three-tiered system for intelligent tracking: it will stop and watch when close, steer directly if it has line-of-sight, and use A* pathfinding if the target is far or obstructed.
+- **Smarter Item Giving:** The `GiveItemGoal` has been completely overhauled.
+Instead of walking to a player's last known location and waiting, the agent now actively follows the target, approaches them, and waits for them to be ready for the handoff.
+This makes the interaction far more robust and lifelike.

 ## Known Issues

+- **Water Pathing Broken:** Water pathing is broken and the Persona will get stuck when they enter water.
-- **Finding Blocks** The `FindCollectableBlockSkill` fails to start the search if we're on a ledge
+- **Finding Blocks:** The `FindCollectableBlockSkill` fails to start the search if the agent is standing on a ledge or overhang.
 - **No Persistence:** Agents do not yet persist across server restarts.
 This is a top priority for the next development cycle.
-- **Limited Hazard Awareness:** The agent's ability to avoid environmental dangers is currently minimal.
+- **Limited Hazard Awareness:** The agent's ability to avoid environmental dangers (lava, falls, etc.) is currently minimal.